Speaker Series - toronto

 Tej Singh Hazra

-With over thirteen years in the arena of Equity, Diversity & Inclusion with enterprises such as IBM and HSBC, Tej has amassed both Regional and global experience addressing and embedding open minded leadership, intentional talent attraction, employee development/retention and establishing brand marketplace integrity.
+With over thirteen years in the arena of Equity, Diversity & Inclusion with enterprises such as IBM, HSBC and most recently Bank of Montreal, Tej has amassed both regional and global expertise addressing and embedding open minded leadership, intentional talent attraction, employee development/retention and establishing brand marketplace integrity.

-His extensive knowledge and experience with the Employment Equity Act of 1995 saw HSBC recognized for three consecutive years by the Minister of Employment Social Development Canada for their outstanding commitment to Employment Equity.
+His extensive knowledge and experience with the Employment Equity Act of 1995, previously saw HSBC recognized for three consecutive years by the Minister of Employment Social Development Canada for their outstanding commitment to Employment Equity.

-Prior to joining HSBC, Tej was the Head of Diversity & Inclusion for IBM Canada, where he led IBM’s Global Emerging Issues Response Team – accountable for managing real-time global and regional issues, involving cultural, regulatory and faith based nuances in the company’s major and emerging markets.
+During his time at the helm of IBM Canada’s Diversity & Inclusion office he was appointed to lead IBM’s Global Emerging Issues Response Team – accountable for managing real-time global and regional issues, involving cultural, regulatory and faith-based nuances in the company’s major and emerging markets.

 Born and educated in the United Kingdom, Tej graduated from The University of Huddersfield (UK) where he studied Computer Aided Engineering.